Seven Years in Tibet (song): Live versions

 At Bowie's 50th Birthday Bash concert in January 1997, Bowie performed this song together with Dave Grohl of Foo Fighters.
 A July 1997 performance at the Phoenix Festival was released in 2021 on Look at the Moon!
 (Live Phoenix Festival 97).
 Bowie played the song at GQ Awards in New York City on 15 October 1997, a performance which was later released on the live album LiveAndWell.com in 2000.

 Other releases

-The "Mandarin version" appeared on the bonus disc of the Digibook Expanded Edition of Earthling from 2004.
-In Hong Kong it was also released on a separate bonus disc that followed the release of Earthling in 1997.
+In the US, the "Mandarin version" was released on Earthling in the City, a promotional CD distributed in the November 1997 issue of GQ magazine.
+In Hong Kong, it was released on a separate bonus disc that followed the release of Earthling in 1997.
+It also appeared on the bonus disc of the Digibook Expanded Edition of Earthling from 2004.

 Track listing

 All lyrics written by David Bowie, except "Seven Years in Tibet (Mandarin version)" by Lin Xi.All music composed by David Bowie and Reeves Gabrels, except "Pallas Athena (live)" by David Bowie.